stonehedgelabs/snuper/README.md

                         Base directory for filesystem snapshots and odds logs --monitor-interval MONITOR_INTERVAL
-                        Refresh interval in seconds for the DraftKings monitor --scrape-interval SCRAPE_INTERVAL
-                        Local time-of-day for scheduled scrapes when using --task run (e.g. 8am, 20:30); defaults to 08:00 --overwrite           Overwrite existing snapshots instead of skipping --sink {fs,rds,cache}
+                        Refresh interval in seconds for the DraftKings monitor --overwrite           Overwrite existing snapshots instead of skipping --sink {fs,rds,cache}
                         Destination sink for selection updates (default: fs)